Whittier (Eat Street)

 $–$$$

-Notable restaurants: Holy Land, Hai Hai, Young Joni, Anchor Fish & Chips, Chimborazo, Northeast Palace
+Notable restaurants: Holy Land, Hai Hai, Oro by Nixta, Anchor Fish & Chips, Chimborazo, Kramarczuk's

 Central Avenue in Northeast Minneapolis is the most underrated food corridor in the city.
 Holy Land — bakery, deli, grocery, and restaurant in one — is a destination for Middle Eastern food that draws from across the metro.
-Young Joni made national lists for its wood-fired pizzas and Korean-inspired back bar.
-Hai Hai brought Southeast Asian street food to a neighborhood that still had Eastern European bakeries operating.
+Kramarczuk's, a 2026 James Beard America's Classics winner, has anchored East Hennepin with Eastern European sausages since 1954.
+Hai Hai brought Southeast Asian street food to a neighborhood that still had those bakeries operating.
+Oro by Nixta does boundary-pushing Mexican-Southern fusion.
 Chimborazo serves Ecuadorian food that you will not find better in the Upper Midwest.
 The Northeast dining scene has a DIY energy that the North Loop lacks — chefs open here because rents are lower and the community supports risk-taking.
 The tradeoff: restaurants are more spread out along the avenue than on Eat Street, so you are walking 10-15 blocks, not 5.

 Read the full Northeast guide →Powderhorn (Midtown Global Market)